ErikRospo/wombotPython/using_mod/videoMaker/Second Way/explanation.md

     }
 ```
 the first block downloads the final image, and then sets some other stuff.
-afterwards, we await all of the `interDownloads`, essentialy waiting for all of them to be resolved.
+afterwards, we await all of the `interDownloads`, essentially waiting for all of them to be resolved.

 the next part catches any errors, and throws another one, this time fancier.